realrubberduckdev/dp-blog/src/content/app-config-via-entrypoint.md

 echo "finished running nginx command"
 ```

 The `exec nginx -g "daemon off;"` is the crucial bit.
-As we are providing an entrypoint, the entrypoint of base image won't run.
+As we are providing an entrypoint, the entrypoint of the base image won't run.
 So we need to do what we expect out of the base.

 Docker build, say we call this image `dockerpoc`
 ```
 docker build -t dockerpoc:1.0 --no-cache .
 ```

-Finally we pass in the required values via environment variables during docker run
+Finally, we pass in the required values via environment variables during the docker run.
 ```
 docker run -e SETTING1='setting1-value' -e SETTING2='setting2-value' -it dockerpoc:1.0
 ```

-This creates the configuration for the application in a json format at docker container runtime.
+This creates the configuration for the application in a JSON format at the docker container runtime.

 # Conclusion
 Hope this was useful and saves you some time.
 Please do share your learnings.
 If you have any thoughts or comments, please do get in touch with me on Twitter [@rubberduckdev](https://twitter.com/rubberduckdev).
 Or use the Disqus plugin below.